12 Bear Safety Tips • How To Hike In Bear Country

 If a bear sticks out its lips, huff, barks, clacks its teeth, or slaps the ground, it is a warning sign that you are too close for the bear’s comfort.
 Listen to the bear and back away slowly.
 Do not run, play dead, shout, or make sudden movements.
 You do not want to challenge the bear or trigger a predatory response.

 Do not run and do not climb a tree.
 Bears, especially black bears, are skillful climbers and have pulled several people from trees in attacks.
 You’ll likely not reach a height out of a bear’s reach before it catches you.
-The last bear death in the Canadian Rockies occurred when a local woman ran and climbed a tree.
+One of the last bear deaths in the Canadian Rockies occurred when a local woman ran and climbed a tree.

 Charging Bear